sophiagosselin/tANI_tool/README.md

 Be warry of comparisons between genomes with wildly different sizes (e.g. a 2MB genome vs a 6MB genome).
 Such differences will lead to potentially inflated AF results, and hence an inflated tANI distance between these taxa.

-If the output matrix reports a value of exactly 13 between two taxa, then there were no BLAST hits between the two genomes (for that specific query-subject pair) that passed your coverage, percent identity, or e-value cutoffs.
+If the output matrix reports a value of exactly 13 between two taxa, then there were no BLAST hits between the two genomes (for that specific query-subject pair) that passed one of the following cutoffs: coverage, percent identity, or e-value.
 If this is true for a single query across all subjects then that genome may simply be too divergent from the rest of your samples to get an accurate estimation of distance.

 ## Usage and Help Text.